tdtimur/sw-wiki/README.md

 A simple **Star Wars Wiki** built with [Next.js](https://nextjs.org/).
 Search for characters from the Star Wars universe and view detailed information on each character.
+This uses API provided by [swapi.dev](https://swapi.dev).

 ## Features

 - 🔍 Search Star Wars characters
 - 👤 Per-character detail pages (server-rendered)
 - 🎨 Styled with Tailwind CSS
-- 🛠 Mock services for development (SWAPI-like data)
+- 🛠 Mock services for development and tests (SWAPI-like data)
 - ✅ Linting and build setup included

 ## Environment Variables